-- o BaP means Benzo(a)Pyrene, a polycyclic aromatic hydrocarbon that is a product of incomplete combustion or burning organic (carbon-containing) items. - Black Carbon Black Carbon is a major component of "soot", a complex and most strongly absorbing component of particulate matter (PM), that is formed by the incomplete combustion of fossil fuels, biofuels, and biomass. - MET Meteorology parameters that may include temperature, relative humidity, barometric pressure, wind speed, wind direction, mixing height, precipitation, solar and UV radiation. - Speciated PM2.5 PM2.5 particles are analyzed to identify their makeup (60 components including elements, radicals, elemental carbon, and organic carbon) and help assess the level of health risk and identify sources that are contributing to the levels of PM2.5 being measured.
+- PM{2.5} means particulate matter with an aerodynamic diameter less than or equal to a nominal 2.5 micrometers. - PM10 means particulate matter with an aerodynamic diameter less than or equal to a nominal 10 micrometers. - PM Coarse means particulate matter with an aerodynamic diameter greater than 2.5 micrometers and less than 10 micrometers. - Ultrafine Particulate Matter means particulate matter with an aerodynamic diameter less than 0.1 micrometers. - Lead (Pb) - Black Carbon Black Carbon is a major component of "soot", a complex and most strongly absorbing component of particulate matter (PM), that is formed by the incomplete combustion of fossil fuels, biofuels, and biomass. - MET Meteorology parameters that may include temperature, relative humidity, barometric pressure, wind speed, wind direction, mixing height, precipitation, solar and UV radiation. - Speciated PM{2.5} PM{2.5} particles are analyzed to identify their makeup (60 components including elements, radicals, elemental carbon, and organic carbon) and help assess the level of health risk and identify sources that are contributing to the levels of PM{2.5} being measured. - Toxics Approximately 44 VOC compounds, 7 carbonyls, and 7 metal elements are measured as air toxics to assess the risk of cancer and non-cancer hazard caused by these pollutants.
+The VOC compounds are analyzed by GC/MS (EPA Compendium Method TO-15); carbonyls are analyzed by HPLC or uHPLC, and metals by ICP-MS(WV).

-- Toxics Approximately 44 compounds, carbonyls 7 compounds, and metals 7 elements are toxic and are measured to assess the risk of cancer and non-cancer caused by these pollutants.
-The VOC compounds are analyzed by GC/MS (EPA Compendium Method TO-15); carbonyls are analyzed by HPLC or uHPLC, and metals by ICP-MS(WV). - PAMS Volatile Organic Compounds (VOC) Approximately 57 of these compounds are monitored to assist in understanding the formation of ozone and how to control this pollutant.
+• PAMS Volatile Organic Compounds (VOC) - Approximately 57 of these compounds are monitored to assist in understanding the formation of ozone and how to control this pollutant.
 These compounds are analyzed by Auto GC-FID.